mistermicheels/learning-notes/architecture-design/reference-architectures/Microservices.md

   - Freedom to choose or change the technology used by a service based on what makes most sense.
 Some service may use a relational database while another one uses a document store.
 A service providing information about the relationships between different users could switch to a graph database without any other service being affected by the change.
 - Different small teams each take ownership of one or more of these services
   - Team responsible for a microservice takes control of development and deployment
-    - Each service is expected to handle reasonable error scenarios and recover if possible
+    - Each service is expected to handle reasonable error scenarios and recover if possibe
-    - Services can be developed, deployed and scaled independently
-      - Challenge: making sure integration points between services don't break (things like contract testing can help)
   - Changes within a single functional domain (= single service) can happen within a single team
   - Coordination with other teams is only required if the communication with their services needs changes as well
+  - Challenge: making sure integration points between services don't break (things like contract testing can help)
 - Services integrate with each other by passing messages, most often over HTTP or message queues
 - Typically combined with Continuous Delivery, automatic machine provisioning and deployment, ...
 - Monitoring and logging typically first-class architectural concepts
   - Several services, each of which might be scaled across several instances -> large number of processes to watch
   - This means having a good monitoring and logging setup is essential in keeping the system running smoothly
-- Can help with scaling the development organization into several teams that can (to a large extent) work independently of other teams
+- Can help with scaling the development organization into several teams that can (to a large extent) work independently of each other
+- Services can be developed, deployed and scaled independently
 - Can be overkill (and introduce more problems than it solves) for a single small team
 - Challenging to find the best way to divide the system into services.
 Defining this upfront is risky.
 Typically, it's best to start with a monolith or very small number of services and extract certain parts into separate services when it makes sense.